eviltwo/UniKart/README.md

 # UniKart (In Development)
 UniKart is a simple asset that includes a controller for driving a kart.
 It allows smooth movement over slopes, and supports jumping and drifting.
+Works with Unity 6.

 UniKart is open source and available for free under the MIT License on this GitHub repository.
 If you'd like to support me, please consider visiting my [Asset Store](https://assetstore.unity.com/publishers/12117) page.